tools4ds/fa2024/_lectures/13_lecture_svd1.md

 type: lecture
 date_a1: 2024-10-17T09:30:00-5:00
 date_c1: 2024-10-16T16:40:00-5:00
-title: "13 - SVD Low Rank Approximation"
+title: "13 - SVD Low Rank Approximations"
-tldr: "Description here."
+tldr: "We cover how the SVD can be used to compute low rank approximations to your data."
 thumbnail: /_images/thumbnails/ds701-lecture-01.png
 hide_from_announcments: true
 links: